 Limbs hanging over a home are a threat to the rooftop and the entire property.

-- As branches scrape against roof shingles on windy days, they can strip off layers of asphalt.
+- As branches scrape against roof shingles on windy days, they can cause damage.

 - Their leaves fall directly onto your roof or into the gutter, which can lead to mold, deterioration or leaks.